-The EU General Data Protection Regulation (GDPR), which came into force on 25 May 2018, brings in stricter requirements regarding how long personal data may be retained.
-Organisations will need to be more considered and disciplined in their retention of individuals personal data.
+The EU General Data Protection Regulation (GDPR), ushered in stricter requirements regarding how long personal data can be kept.
+Organisations need to be more considered and disciplined in their retention of individuals personal data.
 This quick guide is designed to help understand retention principles.

 What does the GDPR say about retaining personal data?

 The emphasis under the GDPR is data minimisation, both in terms of the volume of data stored on individuals and how long it’s retained.

 To summarise the legal requirements, Article 5 (e) of the GDPR states personal data shall be kept for no longer than is necessary for the purposes for which it is being processed.
 There are some circumstances where personal data may be stored for longer periods (e.g. archiving purposes in the public interest, scientific or historical research purposes).

 Recital 39 of the GDPR states that the period for which the personal data is stored should be limited to a strict minimum and that time limits should be established by the data controller for deletion of the records (referred to as erasure in the GDPR) or for a periodic review.

 Organisations must therefore ensure personal data is securely disposed of when no longer needed.
 This will reduce the risk that it will become inaccurate, out of date or irrelevant.

 Ensure you inform individuals that their personal data records may be stored in different locations and on different media, depending on operational benefits and efficiency.
 Put steps in place to ensure all personal data records, including copies or duplicates, are always properly managed.

 2. Different types of data will have different retention periods

 How long different categories of personal data should be retained for will vary based on your business needs.
 Decide on the appropriate retention requirements for different types of records for your business, based upon the following considerations: